-REPH 460 Internship - 3 Credit HoursOn Demand This course provides an opportunity to work actively and to try new skills, as well as to observe, evaluate and learn in a professional ministry situation.
+REPH 460 Internship - 3 Credit Hours On Demand This course provides an opportunity to work actively and to try new skills, as well as to observe, evaluate and learn in a professional ministry situation.
 This course can be taken up to three times if each experience is different.
 See Internships under Alternative Means to Academic Credit for further guidelines.
-REPH 485 Special Topics - Variable Credit REPH 490 Independent Study - Variable CreditOn Demand Independent Study consists of research, reading or other scholarly investigation or creative work.
-See Independent

-Study under Alternate Means to Academic Credit, for a more detailed description.
+REPH 485 Special Topics - Variable CreditOn Demand This course provides the opportunity for intensive study of special topics and selected materials in Religion and/or Philosophy.
+Under different subtitles, this course may be repeated for credit.
+Possible topics include Process Theology, Methods in Biblical Studies, Religion in Film, Religion in America, Feminist Theology and Liberation Theology.
+REPH 490 Independent Study - Variable CreditOn Demand Independent Study consists of research, reading or other scholarly investigation or creative work.
+See Independent Study under Alternate Means to Academic Credit, for a more detailed description.